tytydraco/yessleep/out/I_found_a_dog_in_my_backyard_with_a_camera_on_its_collar_The_footage_makes_no_sense.md

 The frame tilted abruptly.
 The view skewed, and there was the sound of something skittering–claws on stone.
 The camera now suddenly showed only a sliver of the bright sky and the rough, shadowed edges of rock on either side.
 Auggie struggled, his whines echoing off the rock walls.
 In his excitement, he had misstepped and wound up tumbling into a narrow crack in the earth.

 The footage was chaotic, capturing every frantic movement as he struggled, the camera bumping and shaking erratically with his efforts to free himself.
-My stomach twisted with anxiety for him, even though I knew Auggie was right next to me without a scratch.
+My stomach twisted with anxiety for Auggie, even though I knew he was right next to me without a scratch.
 I leaned down to pat his head, and he rolled his eyes up to give me an appreciative look.

 “Tough day, eh, big guy?”
 He snorted and sighed, as if agreeing, then closed his eyes again.